IT Infrastructure refers to all the related equipment that is used to support the information technology needs and services of an organization.

 This article will focus more on the actualities of moving in and setting up the new lab space.

-Common server rooms have raised floors, a Computer Room A/C (CRAC) Unit, return plenums back to the CRAC unit and cable trays along the ceiling.
+Common server rooms have raised floors, a Computer Room A/C (CRAC) Unit, return plenums back to the CRAC unit, and cable trays along the ceiling.
 Not to mention electrical runs under the floor tiles of either 110v or 220v(208v).

-So now you have a fresh clean computer lab space, servers ready to install, racks, network gear, cables galore.
+So now you have a fresh clean computer lab space, servers ready to install, racks, network gear, and cables galore.
 Let’s get started.

 Hot Aisle, Cold Aisle: